How to Use a Redirect Tracker for SEO

 301 and 308 are permanent redirects.
 302 and 307 are temporary redirects.
 Temporary redirects are sometimes correct, but they should not accidentally remain on permanent site migrations.

-Use the Redirect Chain Checker on public URLs only.
+Use the Redirect Tracker on public URLs only.
 Export or copy the report, then fix the earliest redirect rule that creates unnecessary hops.

 How many redirect hops are too many?